Shantanu-Ruhela/sql_retail_sale_p1/Readme.md

 WHERE Ranks = 1;
 Advanced Feature: Window functions for ranking.

-Q.8: Top Customer Identification sql
--- Top 5 customers by total sales
-SELECT customer_id, SUM(total_sale) AS Total_Sales
+Q.8:  Write a SQL query to find the top 5 customers based on the highest total sales SELECT customer_id, SUM(total_sale) AS Total_Sales FROM retail_sales
-FROM retail_sales
 GROUP BY customer_id